-Two (2) coaches per team will be allowed to enter the Field of Play.
+One (1) coach per team will be allowed to enter the Field of Play.

 The contests in female and male team matches will be fought from the lightest weight to the highest weight.
 Before each match the team leader must select the athletes for each contest.
 From the maximum of two athletes inscribed in each category they can select one.